Albert Riera: Bordeaux

 A day after leaving Celje, Riera became the new manager of Bordeaux – now in Ligue 2 – returning to the club 18 years after his playing tenure and signing a contract until June 2025.
 His debut on 21 October was a 2–0 loss at Angers.

 Riera led his team to a 12th-place finish.
 However, Bordeaux were administratively relegated to the Championnat National and declared bankruptcy before the start of the new season.

 Return to Celje

 Riera returned to Celje on 29 July 2024, on a two-year deal.
 Just one day later, he oversaw a 5–0 away defeat against Slovan Bratislava in the Champions League second qualifying round, being eliminated 6–1 on aggregate; this was the club's heaviest defeat in European competitions, and also the manager's joint-heaviest in that role.
+However, the team managed to reach the Conference League league phase, their first ever appearance in the main stage of any European competition.
+They eventually progressed to the quarter-finals, a feat achieved for the first time by any Slovenian side.

+Riera won another domestic cup at the end of the 2024–25 campaign, beating his former employers Koper 4–0 in the final.
+The triumph granted Celje a spot in the Europa League qualifying rounds, eventually reaching the league phase of the Conference League for the second year in a row.
+The team finished the first half of the next domestic league in first place, twelve points ahead of second-placed Maribor; similarly to the previous season, they also qualified for the Conference League play-offs.

+Eintracht Frankfurt

+On 30 January 2026, Riera was appointed as head coach of Bundesliga side Eintracht Frankfurt on a two-and-a-half-year contract, starting on 2 February.
+On his debut, he oversaw a 1–1 draw away to Union Berlin.

+Eintracht and Riera parted ways following a 2–2 draw against VfB Stuttgart on the final day of the season.

+Red Star Belgrade

+On 14 August 2026, Riera became the new manager of Serbian SuperLiga club Red Star Belgrade on a two-year deal.
+His first competitive fixture was the Europa League play-off round; following a 3–0 home victory over Viktoria Plzeň, in the second leg his team played with one player less for 70 minutes – the tie went to extra time – and eventually lost 5–1 in the Czech Republic.

 Personal life

 Riera's younger brother, Sito, is also a footballer.
 He too represented Espanyol, but only their reserves.

-In 2009, Riera married Julia Koroleva, fathering three children with his Russian bride.
+In 2009, Riera married Russian Julia Koroleva, with whom he has three children.
 He moved to Omsk in Siberia, where he set up a football academy.

+Riera and Koroleva divorced in 2023.